IBM/innovate-digital-bank/README.md

 * [Deploy to IBM Cloud Private](#deploy-to-ibm-cloud-private)

 # Deploy to IBM Cloud
-> NOTE: This is an automated setup & deployment to your own kubernetes cluster hosted on IBM Cloud; it packages all 7 microservice as one docker image, one deployment, and one multi-port service.
+> NOTE: This is an automated setup & deployment to your own Kubernetes cluster hosted on IBM Cloud; it packages all 7 microservice as one docker image, one deployment, and one multi-port service.
 To get a better grasp of the concept, you should follow the steps to configure your cluster and deploy each microservice independently.

 You can deploy this application using a [toolchain](https://www.ibm.com/cloud/garage/toolchains/) by clicking on the Deploy button below.
 Note that you should have a cluster ready before you start.
 To deploy a new one, find _Containers in Kubernetes Clusters_ under the [IBM Cloud catalog](bluemix.net/catalog) and click create.
 Allow it some time to deploy.